 Freestanding Stockpile

 Select 3D Surface, the base surface is triangulated on the vertices of the stockpile boundary; their Z values are very important.
-It is essential to accurately draw the line along the bottom of the stockpile.
+It is essential to accurately draw the boundary line around the bottom of the stockpile.

-Stockpile areas are sometimes organized with walled spaces.
-In that specific case, it is not possible to draw a boundary at the bottom of the stockpile.
-Use a boundary that follows the walls to create the baseline.
-You won't need to take care of the vertices elevations, but you should ensure that at least one vertex is placed on the ground in front of the stockpile.
-Select the Flat Minimum method to generate a reference surface under the stockpile at that ground level.
+Open wall stockpiles: For an Open wall stockpile, you won't need to manually adjust any of the vertex's elevations, but you should ensure that at least one vertex is placed on the ground in front of the stockpile.
+Then select the Flat Minimum method to generate a reference surface under the stockpile at that ground level.

 Stockpile Over Time